 From diagnostic services to individual and family counseling, we are here to provide the care our patient and their families need.

 Parkinson’s disease is a progressive neurological condition, which leads to depletion of the neurochemical and dopamine and affects movement.
-Over time, Parkinson’s disease can also affect thinking abilities and mood.
+Over time, Parkinson’s can also affect thinking abilities and mood.

 Parkinson’s disease symptoms